 - Personal network

 - Bank loans

-Each of these funding options has pros and cons, requirements, and certain limitations.
-Let’s touch upon each of them one by one so you can decide which is best for you.
+Each of these funding options for your app startup has pros and cons, requirements, and certain limitations.
+Let’s touch upon each of them one by one so you can decide how to get investors for an app.

 Bootstrapping means funding your idea with your own money.
 You know best how much money you can afford to spend, don’t you?
 This is also one of the safest options, since you won’t owe anyone anything in case your app idea doesn’t work out.
 If you’ve got savings that can cover app development without putting too much strain on your life, bootstrapping is the best option.